chinapedia/wikipedia.abstract.en/Page/Federal_Bureau_of_Investigation.md

 Budget, mission, and priorities

-Domestic_Investigations_and_Operations_Guide.pdf In the fiscal year 2016, the Bureau's total budget was approximately $8.7 billion.[10]
+In the fiscal year 2016, the Bureau's total budget was approximately $8.7 billion.[10]

 The FBI's main goal is to protect and defend the United States, to uphold and enforce the criminal laws of the United States, and to provide leadership and criminal justice services to federal, state, municipal, and international agencies and partners.[11]